Trauma Series | Intersection of Adolescent Trauma and Substance use Disorder

-Up to 1 CME contact hour for physicians and physician assistants.
-This activity has been planned and implemented in accordance with the Essentials and Standards of the Maine Medical Association Committee on Continuing Medical Education and Accreditation through the partnership of Maine Medical Education Trust and CCSME.
-The Maine Medical Education Trust is accredited by the Maine Medical Association to provide CME activities for physicians.
+This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Maine Medical Education Trust and (name of nonaccredited provider).
+The Maine Medical Education Trust is accredited by the Maine Medical Association Committee on Continuing Medical Education and Accreditation to provide continuing medical education for physicians.